Paulohf/Proto2D/README.md

 Day 3:
 - Basic event system
-- Shop menu system (Buy and Sell not working yet)
+- Shop menu system

 Day 4:
 - Sell system working with a bug where for some reason Destroy child don't destroy if the function is inside de "Return" Key

+Day 5 (Extra):
+- Buying System working with some bugs